 First and foremost, both Lecter's interactions and his characteristics were accurate in the portrayal of someone who live through antisocial personality disorder.
-According to a study done by Robert Hare and Stephen Hart, which showed comparisons between the criteria of APD diagnosis between the Diagnostic and Statistical Manual of Mental Behaviors IV and the ICD-10, criteria to diagnose patients with antisocial personality disorder include "evidence of stealing, lack of remorse, impulsive, manipulative, irritable, and shows inflated and arrogant selfappraisal" (Hare et al. 392).
+According to the Diagnostic and Statistical Manual for Mental Disorders (DSM) and ICD-10, criteria to diagnose patients with antisocial personality disorder include "evidence of stealing, lack of remorse, impulsive, manipulative, irritable, and shows inflated and arrogant self-appraisal" (Hare et al. 392).
 Evidence of this was shown in Lecter's character on multiple occasions.
-Lecter's tendency to steal and make impulsive decisions is shown when he steals a pen from an FBI director to unlock his shackles and proceed to kill one of the police officers.
+At one point, Lecter steals a pen from an FBI director to unlock his shackles and proceed to kill one of the police officers.
 His manipulative and irritable sides are shown after he becomes upset with another man in jail, Multiple Miggs, for inappropriately throwing his semen at Ms. Starling as she is leaving.
-That night, Lecter proceeded to hiss things at Miggs.
-While it was not seen in the movie and was not proven, Jack Crawford, Clarice's boss, explains that Miggs cut his own tongue off and swallow it, which killed him.
-Whether or not this may be true, the possibility of the situation shows the intensity that Lecter's manipulation can reach, and even if it's not, the hissing of such things at Miggs shows an attempt at manipulation either way.
+That night, Lecter proceeded to hiss things at Miggs, and manipulated him into cutting his own tongue and swallowing it, which killed him.
 His ability to do so probably came from his background as a psychiatrist, but the manipulative, impulsive nature of the act shows his traits as one with APD, and he simply justifies his actions to Clarice Starling by saying he did it because of what Miggs had done to her the day previous.
-According to another study by S. P. J. van Alphen, it was seen that the manipulative and impulsive traits were some of the most prevalent criteria seen in antisocial personality disorder patients.
+According to another study S. P. J. van Alphen, it was seen that the manipulative and impulsive traits were some of the most prevalent criteria seen in antisocial personality disorder patients.
 From the occurrences of these interactions along with the simple characteristics that Lecter shows, it's already a quite accurate representation of one who suffers from APD.
 However, characteristics alone are not necessarily a complete determination of why he resembles an average APD victim so well, so other applicable ideas such as risk of criminal activity should be assessed.